-In a typical circumstance where you have no temporary modifiers and you're making a Skill Check, Assurance is mathematically worse than just rolling for a check unless you have a negative Ability Modifier.
-Even if you have penalties on the check, they still need to make your total modifier negative before Assurance is mathematically better than a normal Skill Check.
+In a typical circumstance where you have no temporary modifiers and you’re making a Skill Check, Assurance is mathematically worse than just rolling for a check unless you have a negative Ability Modifier.
+Even if you have penalties on the check, they still need to make the sum of all of your modifiers except your Proficiency Bonus negative before Assurance is mathematically better than a normal Skill Check.

 For comparison, consider the graph below.
 Because we’re comparing a normal roll to Assurance, the Proficiency Bonus has been omitted because it adds the same value to both options.

 The horizontal blue line indicates the “average roll” for assurance, which is a static 10.
 The orange line marks your average roll on a typical skill check with various modifiers along the graph’s x-axis.
 The vertical lines extending from the orange line indicate the maximum and minimum rolls with that modifier.
 And to reiterate: we’re ignoring Proficiency because it adds the same amount to both a roll check and to Assurance, and we only care about the difference between the two.